cloudsen12/dataset/README.md

 ## Why we need another cloud detection dataset?

 In the last years, we have witnessed the success of deep learning in semantic segmentation thanks to the availability of large-scale human-annotated datasets such as [**Cityscapes**](https://www.cityscapes-dataset.com/).
 However, in earth observation, more concretely in **cloud detection**, this revolution and remarkable gain in model efficiency have not happened yet.
 Although many factors may be related to this, dataset availability is by far the central dilemma.
-In our best understanding, current cloud detection datasets experience some of these following deficiencies:
+To the best of our knowledge, current cloud detection datasets have some of these shortcomings:

 - Regional spatial coverage.
 - Lack of annotation richness.